deryahazal/deryahazal/README.md

 # Derya Hazal Yıldırım

 M.Sc.
 Candidate in Chemistry · Double Major in Chemical Engineering
-METU, Ankara — [LinkedIn](https://www.linkedin.com/in/derya-hazal-yildirim) · [Kaggle](https://www.kaggle.com/deryahazal) · yildirimderyahazal@gmail.com
+METU, Ankara — [LinkedIn](https://www.linkedin.com/in/derya-hazal-yildirim) · yildirimderyahazal@gmail.com

 ---

 I'm a materials chemistry student with a growing interest in the intersection of electrochemistry and machine learning.
 My current work explores whether Self-Driving Lab frameworks can make electrochromic energy storage research faster and more systematic — still early days, but a direction I'm committed to.

-Previously worked on quantum dot photovoltaics at METU and had the opportunity to contribute to automated electrodeposition workflows at BAM Berlin.
+Previously worked on quantum dot photovoltaics and conducting polymers at METU and had the opportunity to contribute to automated electrodeposition workflows at BAM Berlin.

 ---